ReactiveX/RxSwift/Documentation/Traits.md

 A Single is a variation of Observable that, instead of emitting a series of elements, is always guaranteed to emit either _a single element_ or _an error_.

-* Emits exactly one element, or an error
+* Emits exactly one element, or an error.
-* Doesn't share side effects
+* Doesn't share side effects.

 One common use case for using Single is for performing HTTP Requests that could only return a response or an error, but a Single can be used to model any case where you only care for a single element, and not for an infinite stream of elements.